bbukaty/VG-relations/README.md

 Open `explorer.html` in your web browser of choice (I used Chrome).

 If you're curious about how I processed the [Visual Genome Relationship Data](https://visualgenome.org/static/data/dataset/relationships.json.zip), check out `scripts/count_relations.py`.

-# Navigation
-Type an item into the search bar and hit submit to see relations in which the item was the subject.
-From there, click on any object node to see relationships in which that object was the subject.
-Additionally, click on a subject → relation link to narrow your focus to that relation and show additional objects.

-If you found this useful or interesting, feel free to extend the visualization with new functionality, or use the processed data in another interesting way!